-The local network demonstration features a non LoRaWAN[®] local network with one concentrator and up to 14 sensors that can connect and send sensor data to the concentrator.
+The local network demonstration features a non LoRaWan[®] local network with one concentrator and up to 14 sensors that can connect and send sensor data to the concentrator.
 More information is provided in UM2786.
-Local network projects are located under Projects\NUCLEO-WL55JC\Demonstrations\LocalNetwork and Projects\B-WL5M-SUBG1\Demonstrations\LocalNetwork_Sensor.
+Local network projects are located under Projects\NUCLEO-WL55JC\Demonstrations\LocalNetwork.

 - One concentrator project flashed into STM32WLxx_Nucleo board implements a concentrator sending one beacon frame and one sync frame every 16 seconds to administrate a network of up to 14 sensors and receives each connected sensor data.
-The concentrator can be connected to the STM32CubeMonitor to configure the geographical area and display the list of sensors detected and connected sensor data. - Two sensor projects that implement: - Sensor sending data (based on the Internal Temperature Sensor and VBat information on the NUCLEO-WL55JC board) to the demo concentrator - Sensor sending data (based on all sensors available on the B-WL5M-SUBG1 board) to the demo concentrator.
+The concentrator can be connected to STM32CubeMonitor to configure the geographical area and display the list of sensors detected and connected sensor data. - One sensor project that implements one sensor sending data to the concentrator.